Grand Slam leaders pledge to address Naomi Osaka's concerns - WHIZ News

 “It’s in all our interests to ensure that we continue to provide a respectful and qualitative environment that enables all stakeholders to do their job to their best ability, without impacting their health, and for the good of the sport,” Bowler wrote.

+Various tennis players, including sisters Serena and Venus Williams, offered support for Osaka.

+Venus Williams, a 40-year-old who has won seven Grand Slam singles titles and another 14 in doubles with her younger sibling, said at a news conference after her first-round loss Tuesday at Roland Garros that she finds it “definitely not easy to do press, I think, for any person.”

+Asked how she handled that over her professional career, Williams responded: “For me, personally, how I deal with it was that I know every single person asking me a question can’t play as well as I can and never will, so no matter what you say or what you write, you’ll never light a candle to me.
+So that’s how I deal with it.
+But each person deals with it differently.”

-Various tennis players, including Serena Williams, offered support for Osaka and praised her for being forthcoming in her statement on social media Monday.
+Others praised Osaka for being forthcoming about her personal story in her statement Monday on social media.

 “It’s hard.
 Nobody really knows what anyone is going through, no matter how much they choose to show on the outside.
 I had no idea about her.
-But I respect her openness,” 20-year-old American pro Ann Li said after winning her first-round match Tuesday at Roland Garros.
+But I respect her openness,” 20-year-old American pro Ann Li said after her victory.
 “Our generation is becoming more open and open, which can be a good thing and also a bad thing sometimes.
 I hope she’s doing OK.”

-Gael Monfils, a 34-year-old from France who also won Tuesday in Paris, said he could relate to Osaka’s concerns to an extent.

-“It’s a very tough situation for her.
-I feel for her, because I have been struggling quite a lot as well,” Monfils said.
-“What she’s dealing is even tough for me to even judge, because I think she has massive pressure from many things.
-I think she’s quite young.
-She’s handling it quite well.
-Sometime we want maybe too much from her … so sometime, for sure, she is going to do some mistake.”

 “We need Naomi.
 We need her definitely to be 100%,” Monfils said.
 “We need her back on the court, back (at) the press conference — and back happy.”